Carcinosoma: Size

+The size of different species of Carcinosoma compared to a human.
+The chart includes "C." spiniferum (reclassified in 2025 as Eusarcana), as well as "C." scoticus and "C." scorpioides (both reclassified in 2025 as Cruinnopterus.'

 Carcinosoma ranged in size from 20 cm to 2.2 m in length, with the largest species by far being C. punctatum, known from the Ludlow epoch of England, and the smallest being C. libertyi, known from the Late Llandovery epoch of Canada.
-Though no other species came close to the size of C. punctatum, many species were moderately large, including C. harleyi from the Late Ludlow epoch of England at 100 cm, C. newlini from the Early Pridoli epoch of the United States at 90 cm, C. scoticus from the Llandovery epoch of Scotland at 75 cm and C. spiniferum from the Late Ludlow epoch of the United States at 70 cm.
-The second smallest known species was C. scorpioides from the Wenlock epoch of Scotland at 38 cm in length.
+Though no other species came close to the size of C. punctatum, many species were moderately large, including C. harleyi from the Late Ludlow epoch of England at 100 cm, and C. newlini from the Early Pridoli epoch of the United States at 90 cm.